-Descriptive stats above communicate the very basic knowledge required to assess whether or not there is a relationship between LDL and age (and whether sex is a confounder)
+Descriptive stats above communicate the very basic knowledge required to assess whether or not there is a relationship between LDL and age (and whether sex is a confounder) The table above does not allow us to easily identify any possible associations in the sample.
+Secondly, it is not clear how you picked your sample size and how they differ for LDL and Age.
+Reporting the SD, min and Max was redundant for Sex.
+Final Score: 1/5

 I used simple regression to create a model that relates LDL and age.
 The process includes plotting age on the X-axis and LDL (mg/dl) level on the Y-axis, and then creating a best-fit line to summarize the data points.
 Best being defined by having the lowest sum of square residuals value as possible (because we are using Ordinary Least Squares).
 Sometimes RMSE or root mean squared error is also used to communicate how “well” a model is fit to its data.
+You need to state if you are assuming homoscedasticity or not. (-0.5).
+It is not clear if the variables are treated as continuous or categorical(-0.5) Final Score: 2/3

 A saturated model is one where the number of parameters is equal to the number of data points.
 The answer is no, this model is not saturated.
 There are 725 data points in this model and only one parameter.
+The definition of a saturated model is incorrect(-0.5) but the conclusion is true.
+Final Score: 2.5/3

 E(LDL|age) = 132.5 – 0.09(AGE)

 132.5 – 0.09*70 = 126.2 mg/dl

+Final Score :3/3

 132.5 – 0.09*71 = 126.11 mg/dl.
 The answer to this question is a little lower (by 0.09 mg/dl, or 1 unit) than the previous answer.
 The slope is an averaged estimation of all of the data points used to fit the model from part c.
+The point estimate is correct and difference is correct but interpretation is incorrect of regarding what the difference is compared to the slope.
+Final Score: 2/3

 132.5 – 0.09*75 = 125.75 mg/dl.
 As age increases, the mean LDL value seems to decrease at a rate of 0.09 mg/dl.
 Again, the slope is an average of the general trend of the data.
+You need to state that the difference is 5 times the slope (-1) Final Score: 2/3

 The root mean squared error (RMSE) in my model is 33.62 (mg/dl).
 In general, RMSE refers to how close the model fit line is to the actual data points.
 What this means in particular to my model is that the trend line has a leeway of 33.62 mg/dl.
+Need to state that RMSE is standard deviation within each group.
+Final Score: 2/3

 There is meaning in the intercept.
 It means every person in our model will have a mean LDL value of at least 132.5 mg/dl.
+That is not correct interpretation of the intercept.
+Final Score: 0/3

 There is also meaning in the slope.
 It means a person in the model will have 0.09 mg/dl lower mean LDL serum values for each year they age.
+The slope is the estimated difference in mean LDL levels between two groups that differ by 1 year.
+It is not a deterministic model which states the any person will have a lowered LDL level as they grow older.
+Final Score: 0/3